[−][src]Crate minreq

 https-native

-, but uses tls-native
+Like https, but uses tls-native

-instead of rustls
+instead of rustls.

 https-bundled

-, but uses a statically linked copy of the OpenSSL library
+Like https, but uses a statically linked copy of the OpenSSL library

-(provided by openssl-sys
+(provided by openssl-sys with

 features = "vendored").
 This feature on its own doesn't provide any